 The fair value of investments held by the fund is based upon valuations provided by a recognized pricing service.
 These funds are not registered with the Securities and Exchange Commission, but the custodial agent is subject to the oversight of the Federal Reserve Board and the Massachusetts Commissioner of Banks.
-No income earned by the Securities Lending Fund was assigned to any other invested assets held at OST.
+No income from the funds was assigned to any other funds.

 The maturities of investments made with the cash collateral generally do not match the maturities of the securities loaned.
-Since the securities loaned are callable on demand by either the lender or borrower, the life of the loans at June 30, 2019 and 2018, is effectively one day.
-As of June 30, 2019 and 2018, the state had no credit risk exposure to borrowers because the amounts owed to borrowers exceeded the amounts borrowers owed to the State.
+Since the securities loaned are callable on demand by either the lender or borrower, the life of the loans at June 30, 2020, and 2019, is effectively one day.
+As of June 30, 2020, and 2019, the state had no credit risk exposure to borrowers because the amounts owed to borrowers exceeded the amounts borrowers owed to the State.